idun-project/r2v2/README.md

 R2V2 requires two small PCBs installed internally.
 One sits under the VDC chip, and can optionally include 64KB video RAM expanasion.
 There are versions for the MOS8563 and the MOS8568 (for C128-DCR).
 The second PCB installed is from the breakable PCB pictured and is either:

-1. An RF modulator replacment, which enhances the 8-pin DIN monitor port plus adds composite monitor and stereo audio outputs (supports 2 SIDs).
+1. An RF modulator replacement, which enhances the 8-pin DIN monitor port plus adds composite monitor and stereo audio outputs (supports 2 SIDs).
 It can also support switchable **HDMI OUT** from the composite port!
-(Requires additional compoents)
+(Requires additional components)
-2. A modification for the DB-9 monitor port, which outpus analog RGB (rather than RGBI) and can also be used for switchable **HDMI OUT**.
+2. A modification for the DB-9 monitor port, which outputs analog RGB (rather than RGBI) and can also be used for switchable **HDMI OUT**.

 ![2-part analog PCB](images/analog.png)